murillodominguez/wikipedia-article-generator/README.md

 ## wikipedia-article-generator

-Powered by CrewAI Agents, this is a project for searching subjects via Wikipedia API and retrieve a resume on some information.
+Powered by CrewAI Agents, this is a project for searching subjects via Wikipedia API and retrieve a resume regarding it's information.